Haripriya2005-hub/TemperatureConverter/README.md

-## Temperature Converter
+# Temperature Converter

-A simple Java program that converts temperatures between Celsius, Fahrenheit, and Kelvin.
+This is a basic Java console application that converts temperatures between **Celsius**, **Fahrenheit**, and **Kelvin**.

-## Input
+## 🔧 Features

-- Temperature value (e.g., 25)
+- Input a temperature value and its unit (C, F, or K)
-- Original unit (C/F/K)
+- Converts the temperature to the other two units

-## Output
+- Displays the results clearly in the console

-- Converted values in other two units
+## 🖥️ Example

-## Example
+Enter the temperature value: 25
-Enter temperature: 25
+Enter the unit (C/F/K): C

-Enter unit: C
+25.0°C = 77.0°F
-25°C = 77.0°F and 298.15K
+25.0°C = 298.15K